Skip to Content

 How to make the best marinade for Asian chicken thighs

 Oyster sauce is optional.
-You can omit it and increase the amount of light soy sauce and sugar.
+You can omit it and increase the amount of light soy sauce and brown sugar.

 Shaoxing wine is the most popular cooking wine for Chinese cooking.
 If it is unavailable, substitute it with any rice wine or Sherry.
 Omit is if you do not take alcohol.

 • The first option is to add minced garlic and ginger to the chicken.
-The ginger and garlic have to be finely minced so that there are no noticeable large pieces.
+The ginger and garlic have to be finely minced so there are no noticeable large pieces.

 Other ingredients.
 Add about one teaspoon of salt to the marinade.
 It does not require too much salt because soy sauce and oyster sauce are salty.
 Sugar helps to brown the surface and balance the saltiness.
 White pepper is optional because pepper is a component of the five-spice powder.
+You may also include Hoisin sauce and fish sauce for a change.

 Alternative ingredients for the Asian chicken thighs marinade